nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ```

 The *accepted date* is invalid while the deadline is valid.
 Mycelium currently
-responds with the message "The date entered is invalid", and does not specify
+responds with the message "The date entered is invalid" and does not specify
 which one.
 This can be easily remedied by adding an overload for the method
 which parses dates.
 In brief, the new overload will